Lorp/fit-to-width/README.md

 ## font-variation-settings

 It is quite possible to write fit-to-width functions using `font-variation-settings`.
 Indeed the [Axis-Praxis fit-to-width](https://www.axis-praxis.org/playground/) demos all use font-variation-settings.
-It would be add handling for font-variation-settings, ideally while not affecting other axis values.
+It would be good to add handling for font-variation-settings, ideally while not affecting other axis values.

 ## Performance